humanmade/altis-dev-tools/docs/testing-with-codeception.md

 #### Integration tests

-In short: *Testing code within the context of a WordPress site*, eg: testing filters and actions are behaving as expected.
+In short: *Testing code within the context of a WordPress site*, e.g.: testing filters and actions are behaving as expected.

-This type is written in the PHPUnit format, however extending the `\Codeception\TestCase\WPTestCase` class provided by `wp-browser`, eg:
+This type is written in the PHPUnit format, however extending the `\Codeception\TestCase\WPTestCase` class provided by `wp-browser`, e.g.:

 ```php
 // SubmissionHandlingTest.php